-A mental health screening instrument, the scale provides indicators of mother-infant (father-infant or caretaker-infant) attachment.
-The scale screens for conditions as diverse as lack of infant responsiveness in autism or parental avoidance in child neglect, and can guide treatment.
-The scale is free.
-English, Spanish and French versions are given.
-Learn more.
+The ADS scale provides indicators of mother-infant, father-infant, or caretaker-infant attachment, screens for conditions as diverse as lack of infant responsiveness in autism or parental avoidance in child neglect, and can guide treatment.
+The scale is free and available in English, Spanish and French.
+Download the scale now!

 New article!
 What does it mean to be IECMH informed?

 In the Fall 2018 issue of the Active Learner, our latest article, “Early Intervention Professionals: What Does it Mean to be Infant and Early Childhood Mental Health Informed?” is featured on page 27.
 Read more.

 The answer to that question was linked to the following seven areas: identity, cross-systems collaboration, competency-informed training, reflective supervision capacity, a sound organizational structure, policy and higher education.
 Read the full report here.